AgapovOne/carshow/THOUGHTS.md

 - Better UI :) Sky is the limit.
 Probably not needed, cause I showed a lot.
 Can add uilabel placement and avoid all warnings.
 Also clean up a little.
 Navbars, prettiness of current views,
 - View states.
 Error, loading, empty, message displays.
 - Add to favorites in persistent storage and display status on car

+## After 4 hrs

+I'll allow myself to spend 1 or 1.5 more hrs.
+Version after exactly 4 hrs is there if time is the main criteria.

+Reread the task.
+It says **enough information to decide which one is best**.

+So probably favourites is not the best idea, but sorting, filtering, searching might help a lot.

+So I'll take on the task of making search, filter and sorting for the list.
+They would require no persistence, just pure logic.